LostArtefacts/TRX/docs/trx/OBJECTS.md

 - `damage = 200` — Damage dealt when Lara is struck by the falling icicle.

 ### `85` O_SPIKE_WALL
+- `speed = 16` — Offset applied each frame while the spike wall advances.
 - `damage = 20` — Damage dealt while Lara is touching the spike wall.

 ### `87` O_CEILING_SPIKES
+- `speed = 5` — Offset applied each frame while the ceiling spikes descend.
 - `damage = 20` — Damage dealt while Lara is touching the ceiling spikes.

 ### `94` O_PROPELLER_2